theuerc/Website/gitpod/docs/configure/authentication/bitbucket.md

 ## Enable Prebuilds

+All prebuilds require a [Gitpod project](/docs/configure/projects#add-a-new-project) for the repository.

 To enable [prebuilt workspaces](/docs/configure/projects/prebuilds) for your Bitbucket project, you need to grant the `webhook` permission in Gitpod's [Integration Settings](https://gitpod.io/integrations) page.
 This allows Gitpod to install a webhook which creates a new prebuild for every push event.

-The webhook will be automatically installed when you trigger the first prebuild manually.
-For this, prefix your Bitbucket project URL with `gitpod.io/#prebuild/` as described in the [prebuilds page](/docs/configure/projects/prebuilds#on-gitlab-and-bitbucket).